dchouffani/megr2156-portfolio/docs/assignments/A04/index.md

 <img width="629" height="564" alt="Screenshot 2026-09-10 230216" src="https://github.com/user-attachments/assets/a1013a3a-e28e-4bba-b6bc-1fbcda00443e" />

-I used a circular sketch pattern in SolidWorks to place four M3 3.4 mm clearance bolt holes equally spaced around the center.
+I used a circular sketch pattern in SolidWorks to create four 3.4 mm M3 clearance holes equally spaced around a 22 mm construction circle used to place the centers of the holes.
+The holes were spaced 90° apart around the center of Feature 1.

 <img width="374" height="552" alt="18 2 and d" src="https://github.com/user-attachments/assets/f01858c9-acf4-400f-93d0-6520d7bec502" />